martiningram/martiningram.github.io/_posts/2020-06-21-uts-format.md

+---
+layout: post
-# How random is the UTS showdown format?
+title: How good is the UTS format at picking the better player?
+---

+{% include mathjax.html %}

+{% include image.html url="/images/berrettini_uts.JPG" description="<i>Matteo
+Berrettini at the UTS Showdown.
+Photograph: Antoine Couvercelle</i>" %}

 Controversial as it is, it's been fun to watch the spectacle that is the [Ultimate Tennis Showdown](https://utslive.tv/).
 Although some of the motivation behind the radical changes to the usual tennis format [might be overly alarmist](https://theracquet.substack.com/p/the-modernisation-of-tennis), the event has managed to bring together some big stars, and I've enjoyed watching some of the contests.

-From a tennis statistics point of view, one thing that's immediately striking about the UTS showdown is the format: the match is broken down into four quarters, each 10 minutes long.
+From a tennis statistics point of view, one thing that's striking about the UTS showdown is the format: the match is broken down into four quarters, each 10 minutes long.
 If the match is tied after the four quarters, it goes to sudden death, where the player who is able to win two points in succession wins.
 I haven't come across this format before.
-In general, tennis formats are either variants of the usual sets (such as the [Fast4](https://en.wikipedia.org/wiki/Fast4_Tennis) format), or multiple tiebreaks.
+In general, tennis formats at exhibitions tend to be either variants of the usual sets (such as [Fast4](https://en.wikipedia.org/wiki/Fast4_Tennis)), or a sequence of tiebreaks.
 I haven't seen a format where the time determines when play is stopped.

 How can we evaluate this format?
 One way is to look at how good it is at picking the "correct" winner.
 Assuming that each player has a constant probability of winning each point on their serve, we can determine what fraction of the time the player with the higher win probability is picked.
-[Steph Kovalchik and I looked at a number of formats in a paper](https://www.degruyter.com/view/journals/jqas/14/1/article-p13.xml) a while back and found that, as you might expect, shorter formats tend to result in a larger number of upsets.
-Where does the UTS format fit in?
+[Steph Kovalchik and I looked at a number of formats in a paper](https://www.degruyter.com/view/journals/jqas/14/1/article-p13.xml) a while back and found that, as you might expect, shorter formats tend to be worse at doing this, resulting in a larger probability of upsets.
+That's not ideal, since we would like the best player to win.
+So where does the UTS format fit in?

 **Big caveat**: In what follows, I'm not considering the effect of the "cards" that UTS introduces.
 I'm sure that they can have a huge effect, especially the "winners count 3x" one.
 I would expect that they magnify randomness, since individual points played under this rule will have an outsize effect.
 Here, I'll focus only on the format itself, without taking the cards into account.
 Also, I did this analysis quite quickly, so there might be some errors.
 If you see anything wrong, please let me know!

+Please note: this article will be fairly maths-y.
+If you'd like to skip that and go straight to the conclusions, please take a look at the section "How random is UTS?".
 With that out of the way, how do we go about modelling the win probability in UTS?

-#### Modelling the probability of the number of points
+#### Modelling the probability of the number of points played in a quarter

 Unlike in a standard set, the score in UTS doesn't determine when the quarter is over; the clock does.
 Given the number of points played, we can calculate the win probability (see next section), but first we need to work out what that distribution is.